charcl1/marketing-mix-modeling/README.md

 # Marketing Mix Modeling

-This project implemented a Marketing Mix Model (MMM) to estimate the contribution of media channels to sales while accounting for adstock and saturation effects.
-These estimates were then used for budget optimization and forecasting futures sales.
+This project implements a Marketing Mix Model (MMM) to estimate the contribution of media channels to sales while accounting for adstock and saturation effects.
+These estimates are then used for budget optimization and forecasting futures sales.

 **Media Channel Variables:** Facebook, Google, Email, YouTube Paid, YouTube Organic, Affiliate